Continuous Authentication for Machine Identities: Keeping It Secure

 Comparison of Continuous Authentication Mechanisms

-When considering which methods to employ, here's a quick comparison:
+When you're trying to decide which methods to use, here’s a quick rundown:

 Mechanism | Pros | Cons |